UUDigitalHumanitieslab/historic-hebrew-dates/README.md

 # Historic Hebrew Dates

 Python library and console application for extracting Hebrew and Aramaic dates from historic texts.
+It includes a graphical editor to specify, modify and test the search patterns.

 ## Running from the Console